weakish/docs-en/views/realtime-guide-intermediate.md

 ## Message Synchronization

-Push notification seems to be a good way to remind users of new messages, but the actual messages won’t get delivered until the user goes online.
-If a user hasn’t been online for an extremely long time, there will be tons of messages piled up on the cloud.
+Push notification seems to be a good way to remind users of new messages, but the actual messages won't get delivered until the user goes online.
+If a user hasn't been online for an extremely long time, there will be tons of messages piled up on the cloud.
 How can we make sure that all these messages will be perfectly delivered once the user goes online?

 LeanMessage offers two methods for synchronizing messages:

 - One is to have the cloud push messages to the client.
 The cloud keeps track of the last message each user receives from each conversation.
 When a user goes online, the cloud will automatically push new messages generated in each conversation to the client (the client can handle them as ordinary new messages).
 For each conversation, the cloud will push at most 20 messages and the rest of them will not be pushed.
 - Another one is to have the client pull messages from the cloud.
 The cloud keeps track of the last message each user receives from each conversation.
 When a user goes online, the conversations containing new messages as well as the number of unread messages in each of them will be computed and the client will receive a notification indicating that there is an update on the total number of unread messages.
 The client can then proactively fetch these messages.

-The first method is relatively easier to implement, but since the cloud only pushes no more than 20 messages for each conversation, this method won’t work for many of the scenarios, including those that demand displaying the progress of each user reading messages or the exact number of unread messages.
+The first method is relatively easier to implement, but since the cloud only pushes no more than 20 messages for each conversation, this method won't work for many of the scenarios, including those that demand displaying the progress of each user reading messages or the exact number of unread messages.
 Therefore, we highly recommend that you use the second method to have the client pull messages from the cloud.

 For historical reasons, different SDKs have different supports for the two methods introduced above:
 1. Android and iOS SDKs support both of them and use the first method (pushing) by default.
 2. JavaScript SDK supports the second method (pulling) by default.
-3. .NET SDK doesn’t support the second method yet.
+3. .NET SDK doesn't support the second method yet.

-> Please don’t use different methods for different platforms at the same time (for example, to use the first method for iOS and the second one for Android).
+> Please don't use different methods for different platforms at the same time (for example, to use the first method for iOS and the second one for Android).
 This will make your app unable to fetch messages correctly.

 ### Notifications on Updates of Unread Message Count

 To know when to pull messages from the cloud, the client relies on the notifications sent from the cloud regarding updates of the numbers of unread messages in all the conversations the current user is in.
 These numbers are computed at the moment the client goes online.

 To receive such notifications, the client needs to indicate that it is using the method of pulling messages from the cloud.
-As mentioned earlier, JavaScript SDK uses this method by default, so there isn’t any configuration that needs to be done.
+As mentioned earlier, JavaScript SDK uses this method by default, so there isn't any configuration that needs to be done.
 For Android and iOS SDKs, the following line needs to be added when initializing `AVOSCloud` to indicate that this method will be used:

 ```js
 // Supported by default; no extra configuration required